MuhiMoMottaleb/CSCE676_Project/README.md

 - Split into **train/validation/test** with stratification:
   - 60% train, 20% validation, 20% test (fraud rate preserved in each split).
 - Standardized all numeric features (`Time`, `Amount`, `V1–V28`) using `StandardScaler`:
-  - Required for scale-sensitive models (logistic regression, k-means, One-Class SVM, Isolation Forest, autoencoder).
+  - Required for scale-sensitive models (logistic regression, k-means, One-Class SVM, autoencoder).
 - For clustering, created a subsample:
   - All frauds + 10× random sample of non-frauds (fraud rate ≈ 9.1%)
 - For One-Class SVM: